B-1B bomber joins U.S.-South Korea drills as tensions escalate

 The military exercises, called “Vigilant Ace”, are designed to enhance joint readiness and operational capability of U.S. extended deterrence, South Korea’s Joint Chiefs of Staff said in a statement.

-North Korea has vehemently criticised the drills since the weekend, saying the exercise precipitates U.S. and South Korean “self-destruction”.
+North Korea has vehemently criticized the drills since the weekend, saying the exercise precipitates U.S. and South Korean “self-destruction”.

-China and Russia had proposed that the United States and South Korea stop major military exercises in exchange for North Korea halting its weapons programmes.
-China is North Korea’s neighbour lone major ally and fears widespread instability on its border.
+China and Russia had proposed that the United States and South Korea stop major military exercises in exchange for North Korea halting its weapons programs.
+China is North Korea’s lone major ally and fears widespread instability on its border.

-Russia also has communication channels open with North Korea and is ready to exert its influence on North Korea, the RIA news agency quoted Russian Deputy Foreign Minister Igor Morgulov as saying on Tuesday.
+Russia also has communication channels open with North Korea and is ready to exert its influence, the RIA news agency quoted Russian Deputy Foreign Minister Igor Morgulov as saying on Tuesday.

 North Korea has tested dozens of ballistic missiles, two of which flew over Japan, and conducted its sixth and largest nuclear bomb test in September.

-It says its weapons programmes are a necessary defence against U.S. plans to invade.
+It says its weapons programs are a necessary defense against U.S. plans to invade.
 The United States, which has 28,500 troops stationed in South Korea, a legacy of the 1950-53 Korean War, denies any such intention.

 Reporting by Christine Kim and Hyonhee Shin; Additional reporting by Michelle Nichols at the UNITED NATIONS, Arshad Mohammed and David Brunnstrom in WASHINGTON, Vladimir Soldatkin in MOSCOW, and Michael Martina in BEIJING; Editing by Nick Macfie